Brexit back in crisis as UK threatens to undercut divorce pact | Law-Order

 Brexit back in crisis as UK threatens to undercut divorce pact

-Britain's tortuous divorce from the European Union veered into fresh crisis on Monday after London signalled it could undermine the exit agreement with Brussels unless free trade terms are agreed by next month.
+Britain's divorce from the European Union veered into a new crisis on Monday after London signaled it could undermine the exit agreement with Brussels unless free trade terms are agreed by next month.

-In yet another twist to the four-year saga since Britain voted narrowly to quit the EU, Prime Minister Boris Johnson's government was reportedly planning new legislation to override parts of the Brexit Withdrawal Agreement it signed in January.
-That could potentially jeopardise the whole treaty and create frictions in British-ruled Northern Ireland where special arrangements had been made to avoid a hard border with Ireland to the south that could be detrimental to a peace agreement.
+In yet another twist to the four-year saga since Britain voted to quit the EU, Prime Minister Boris Johnson's government was reported to be planning new legislation to override parts of the Brexit Withdrawal Agreement it signed in January.
+That could jeopardize the whole treaty and create frictions in British-ruled Northern Ireland, where special arrangements had been made to avoid a hard border with Ireland to the south that could be detrimental to the peace agreement.

 'REASONABLE STEPS' Britain said it was committed to the divorce deal.

 "We are taking limited and reasonable steps to clarify specific elements of the Northern Ireland Protocol in domestic law to remove any ambiguity and to ensure the government is always able to deliver on its commitments," a spokesman for Johnson said.
-"As a responsible government, we cannot allow the peace process or the UK’s internal market to inadvertently be compromised by unintended consequences of the protocol."
+It could not allow the peace process or the internal British market to inadvertently be compromised, he said.

 Britain left the EU on Jan.
 31 but talks on a new trade deal before the end of a status-quo transition arrangement in December have snagged on state aid rules and fishing.
 London has set a deadline of Oct.
 15 to strike a deal.